-Fifty years ago (as of this coming year), the following 10 adventures — plucked from my Best Sixties Adventure list — were first serialized or published in book form.
+Fifty years ago (as of this coming year), the following 10 adventures — selected from my Best Sixties Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 In no particular order…

 - Thomas Pynchon’s postmodernist, apophenic adventure The Crying of Lot 49.
 Has discontented California housewife Oedipa Maas uncovered a centuries-old conflict between two mail distribution companies?
 Or is she perhaps merely detecting signals where there is only noise?
 “The ordered swirl of houses and streets, from this high angle, sprang at her now with the same unexpected, astonishing clarity as the circuit card had.
 Though she knew even less about radios than about Southern Californians, there were to both outward patterns a hieroglyphic sense of concealed meaning, of an intent to communicate.”
 Fun fact: Pynchon’s fictional aerospace engineering company, Yoyodyne, is referenced in the movie The Adventures of Buckaroo Banzai.